Sprou-t/FasterSite/docs/folder-structure.md

 # FasterSite Folder Structure

-This document explains the feature-based folder structure implemented in FasterSite, designed for scalability, maintainability, and clear separation of concerns.
+This document explains the feature-based folder structure implemented in FasterSite (unsplash-faster), designed for scalability, maintainability, and clear separation of concerns.

 ## 📁 Overview